 We have changed our practice to allow most Land Charges applications to be made by email, through attaching PDF copies of application forms and any supporting evidence.
 You must have a variable Direct Debit account to be able to do this.
 A new paragraph 6.1.3 has been added to practice guide 63.
 The change does not extend to those applications that can already be made through the portal or Business Gateway.

-Sign up to receive our Landnet newsletter to get the latest updates from Simon Hayes, Chief Executive and Chief Land Registrar.
+Sign up to receive our Landnet newsletter to get our latest updates.